Crime in South Africa: Organization and finances

-In 2020 the Institute for Security Studies pointed out that the SAPS proceeded from crisis to crisis, had not implemented the proposals for effective policing outlined in the National Development Plan of 2012, and had inept and poorly skilled personnel in top posts.
+In 2020 the Institute for Security Studies pointed out that the SAPS proceeded from crisis to crisis, had not implemented the proposals for effective policing outlined in the National Development Plan of 2012, and had inept and unskilled personnel in top posts.
 Following 2019's gang violence and 2021's unrest it was pointed out that the military is increasingly deployed to assist with policing tasks for which it is poorly suited or equipped, while the manifestly dysfunctional policing infrastructure is not attended to.

 The SAPS announced a streamlining of its organizational and top structure in 2020, following major restructuring in 2016.
 The SAPS got qualified audits for the years 2016/17 through 2019/20, as audit requirements for purchases, contracts, prevention of irregular expenses and quality of financial statements were not upheld.

 Irregular expenditure amounted to R33 million in 2017/18, a massive R996 million in 2018/19 and R452 million in 2019/20, excluding fruitless and wasteful expenditure and expenses incurred due to civil actions against it, which in 2019/20 amounted to R522 million.

 Police stations

 Some police stations are distant from the communities they serve, while others become overburdened in precincts that experience rapid urbanization.
 Some stations are closed at night due to staffing issues and lack of available officers.
 In many instances police officers work long hours out of under-resourced stations which may lack basic office equipment like a photocopier or a fax machine, while the only landline telephone may be busy.
 Office electricity may be cut for non-payment, or office buildings may be closed due to rent defaults.

 SAPS officers are often deployed in life-threatening situations, and the Ngcobo killings of 2018 highlighted security at police stations.
 After additional attacks on police stations in the Western Cape, Northern Cape, Limpopo, Mpumalanga and North West, SAPU suggested that these crimes be considered acts of treason.